- What does Flatiron School do?

 What does Flatiron School do?

-Founded in 2012, Flatiron School is an educational program (acquired by WeWork in 2017) with options for classes in-person or online.
+Founded in 2012 and acquired by WeWork in 32017, Flatiron School is an educational program with options for classes in-person and online.
 Their campuses are in New York City, San Francisco, Atlanta, Austin, Seattle, DC, Denver, London, Sydney, and a few more cities.

 They offer courses on software engineering, UX design, data science, and cybersecurity analytics.
 Students can choose between full-time immersive or part-time courses.
 The full-time courses on campus last from 12-24 weeks.
 Online, they are varied in length.
-For example, the software engineering full-time program takes 5 months and the part-time program takes 10 months to complete while the UX design full-time program takes 6 months and the part-time one takes 11 months.
+For example, the software engineering full-time program takes 5 months and the part-time program takes 10 months.
+Alternatively, the UX design full-time program takes 6 months and the part-time one takes 11 months.
 There is also a self-paced option, where students have access to the curriculum for 15 months.

 Who is Flatiron School for?